kubernetes/website/content/en/docs/setup/windows/intro-windows-in-kubernetes.md

 * The Flannel VXLAN CNI has the following limitations on Windows:

 1. Node-pod connectivity isn't possible by design.
 It's only possible for local pods with Flannel [PR 1096](https://github.com/coreos/flannel/pull/1096)
 2. We are restricted to using VNI 4096 and UDP port 4789.
-The VNI limitation is being worked on and will be overcome (open-source flannel changes).
+The VNI limitation is being worked on and will be overcome in a future release (open-source flannel changes).
 See the official [Flannel VXLAN](https://github.com/coreos/flannel/blob/master/Documentation/backends.md#vxlan) backend docs for more details on these parameters.

 ##### DNS {#dns-limitations}

 * ClusterFirstWithHostNet is not supported for DNS.
 Windows treats all names with a '.' as a FQDN and skips PQDN resolution
 * On Linux, you have a DNS suffix list, which is used when trying to resolve PQDNs.
 On Windows, we only have 1 DNS suffix, which is the DNS suffix associated with that pod's namespace (mydns.svc.cluster.local for example).
 Windows can resolve FQDNs and services or names resolvable with just that suffix.
 For example, a pod spawned in the default namespace, will have the DNS suffix **default.svc.cluster.local**.
-On a Windows pod, we will be able to resolve both **kubernetes.default.svc.cluster.local** and **kubernetes**, but not the in-betweens, like **kubernetes.default** or **kubernetes.default.svc**.
+On a Windows pod, you can resolve both **kubernetes.default.svc.cluster.local** and **kubernetes**, but not the in-betweens, like **kubernetes.default** or **kubernetes.default.svc**.

 ##### Security